Dog Seizures: Symptoms and What You Can Do

 Only your vet can tell you for sure what causes your dog’s seizures as well as how to treat them.
 However, the next time your dog goes through a seizure, you’ll be prepared to help him through it every step of the way when you keep the above tips in mind.

-Contact your nearest VEG location if you have any questions.
+Contact your nearest VEG location if you have any questions about dog seizures.
 You will always speak directly to a qualified veterinarian.